-10. Proposed Way Forward
+10 Proposed Way Forward

-- 10.1 The draft Action Plan sets out how the Council, or its partners, will either action or investigate, develop and, where relevant, implement the proposals arising from the Member Workshops. - 10.2 The work will continue to be led by Members of the Executive under the themes set out in the Strategic Framework. - 10.3 In addition this report sets out the proposed vehicles (Task and Finish or Member Working Groups) for developing the new key themes that have emerged through the Member Workshops and the development of the Action Plan. - 10.4 The outputs and recommendations from the relevant Groups will then be reported back to Members along with an update on progress on the wider Action Plan in line with following timeline; - Additional Joint O&S and Development Management Meeting on 19 November 2020 - Executive on 3 December 2020 - 10.5 Looking further ahead, the Council adopted its Corporate Strategy on 17 May 2018 prior to the end of the previous administration.
+- 10.1 The draft Action Plan sets out how the Council, or its partners, will either action or investigate, develop and, where relevant, implement the proposals arising from the Member Workshops. - The work will continue to be led by Members of the Hub under the themes set out in the Strategic Framework. - 10.3 In addition this report sets out the proposed vehicles (Task and Finish or Member Working Groups) for developing each of the new key themes that have emerged through the Member Workshops and the development of the Action Plan. - 10.4 The outputs and recommendations from the relevant Groups will then be reported back to Members along with an update on progress on the wider Action Plan in line with following timeline; - Overview and Scrutiny Committee 10 November 2020

+- Hub Committee 1 December 2020 - 10.5 Looking further ahead, the Council adopted its Corporate Strategy on 22 May 2018 prior to the end of the previous administration.
 As a result of the pandemic it can be argued that the context and landscape within which we now operate has fundamentally changed. - 10.6 Whilst elements of the Strategy clearly remain relevant and vitally important moving forward, the recovery and renewal process has identified new emerging challenges and priorities and the Council may consider that developing a new Corporate Strategy from May 2021 would be an appropriate way forward.

-11. Implications
+11 Implications